fszafran/Geodezja-Wyzsza/Wizualizacja trasy samolotu/README.md

-Visualisation of plane route based on flightradar24 data.
+Visualisation of plane route based on flightradar24 data, in python.